SeniorMars/seniormars.com/content/posts/braille_math/index.md

 To a sighted user, this renders as an elegant tree structure, with branches clearly showing logical dependencies.
 But for a Braille user, this same proof needs to be transformed into a linear sequence of symbols that preserves both the logical structure and the mathematical notation.
 This is where modern screen readers and specialized tools come into play, each taking a different approach to this complex translation problem.

-## MathJax 4.0: Bridging the Divide
+## MathJax: Bridging the Divide

-MathJax 4.0 (currently in beta) marks a major leap forward.
+MathJax marks a major leap forward.
 Known for rendering LaTeX and MathML on web pages, MathJax now supports Braille outputs.
 This means users can experience equations tactilely or through screen readers, dynamically generating representations in either Nemeth or "Euro", depending on personal preference.

 The flexibility is remarkable – the same equation that appears visually stunning to one user can be explored in tactile form by another.
 This multimodal approach not only enhances accessibility but also promotes deeper engagement with mathematical content.